kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/README.md

 Some Hydra configs reference environment variables like `$CMD_PYTHON` or `$PROJECT_ROOT`.
 You can set these manually or via a .env file.
 For example:

+Environment variables should be defined in an `.envrc` file or similar.
+The following two environment variables are required:

 ```bash
 export CMD_PYTHON=/path/to/your/conda/envs/ny/bin/python
 export PROJECT_ROOT=/path/to/this/repo